zainabghafoor0/dictionary_benchmark/README.md

 This work is my own.

 - The base `Dictionary` interface and `UnsortedVectorDict` example were provided.
-- I wrote the three new classes myself:
+- These are the files I worked:
   - `SortedVectorDict.cpp / .hpp`
   - `UnsortedLinkedListDict.cpp / .hpp`
   - `SortedLinkedListDict.cpp / .hpp`